 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.

 Shore Protect Team provides bulkhead construction, dock and pier installation, shoreline stabilization, and seawall repair for waterfront properties on Espiritu Santo Bay in Calhoun County on the Texas Gulf Coast.
 Espiritu Santo Bay lies within the Matagorda Island complex between Victoria County mainland and the barrier island chain - it is a relatively pristine, undeveloped bay with strong tidal exchange through Pass Cavallo and limited road access to most of its shoreline.
-The bay's shallow estuarine waters and productive coastal habitat are environmentally sensitive, and construction in this area must navigate Texas GLO and Corps of Engineers coastal wetland regulations carefully.
+The bay's shallow estuarine waters and productive coastal habitat are environmentally sensitive, and construction in this area must navigate Texas GLO and federal reservoir management coastal wetland regulations carefully.

 Espiritu Santo Bay's position adjacent to the Aransas National Wildlife Refuge complex and the Matagorda Island State Park means that any construction on or near this bay receives heightened environmental review from state and federal agencies.
 The bay supports extensive coastal marsh, seagrass beds, and oyster reef habitat along its margins - the same productive estuarine features that define its ecological value also create regulatory constraints on hard shoreline armoring.
 Shore Protect Team approaches Espiritu Santo Bay shoreline work with a living shoreline or minimally invasive protection philosophy where the wave energy conditions allow it, reserving hard bulkhead structures for the higher-energy bank sections where softer approaches cannot stop erosion.